-Figure 4: Change in number of livelihoods per targeted household
+Figure 4: Change in number of livelihoods per targeted household ()In 2013 data was not disaggregated by type of household

 Three key nutrition behaviours were assessed at baseline and endline and all three improved compared to the baseline.
 The percentage of caregivers knowing that lactating women should eat more food increased steadily from 17% in 2012 to 73% in 2015.
 This is a tremendous increase.
 Also increased has the awareness that pregnant women should eat more food.
 The increase is less impressive and the target was slightly missed but still, this is a very good result.
 That pregnant women should eat more vitamin A rich foods is also known but surprisingly after seeing a very steep increase of knowledge in 2013 (from 4% to 66%), levels dropped in 2015 quite dramatically (19%) so that the target of 70% was clearly missed.